ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 Now that all of the pods are available, it's time to expose the web service outside the OpenShift cluster in order to access the web application through a web browser.

 #### 5. Expose the Web Application
-OpenShift makes exposing the web service outside the cluster very easy by using the following command to create an OpenShift `route`, which is, if you will, OpenShift's version of Kubernetes `Ingress`:
+OpenShift makes exposing the web service outside the cluster very easy by using the following command to create an OpenShift `route`.
+It's essentially OpenShift's version of Kubernetes `Ingress`:

 ```bash
 oc expose svc web
 ```

-Now that the service is exposed with a route, let's get the web route URL using the following command:
+Now that the service is exposed with a route, retrieve the web route URL using the following command:
 ```bash
 oc get route
 ```

-If successful, you should see an output with the route URL similar to the following:
+You should see an output with the route URL similar to the following:
 ```bash
 NAME      HOST/PORT                                    PATH      SERVICES   PORT      TERMINATION   WILDCARD
 web       web-bluecompute.YOUR_CLUSTER_DOMAIN.com      web       http                 None